openstack/qa-specs/specs/tempest/implemented/api-microversions-testing-support.rst

 * Add configuration options for specifying test target microversions We need to specify test target microversions because the supported microversions are different between OpenStack clouds.
-For operating multiple microversion tests in a single Tempest operation, configration options should represent the range of test target microversions.
+For operating multiple microversion tests in a single Tempest operation, configuration options should represent the range of test target microversions.
-  New configration options also are min_microversion and max_microversion, and the test classes will be selected like the following::
+  New configuration options also are min_microversion and max_microversion, and the test classes will be selected like the following::

     TestClass A: min_microversion = None,  max_microversion = 'latest'